harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/define-a-ci-build-infrastructure-in-google-cloud-platform.md

 ### Step 2: Configure the Drone pool on the Google VM

 The **.drone\_pool.yml** file defines the VM spec and pool size for the VM instances used to run the Pipeline.
-A pool is a group of instantiated VM that are immediately available to build CI Pipelines.
+A pool is a group of instantiated VMs that are immediately available to build CI Pipelines.

 1. In the `/runner` folder, create a new **.drone\_pool.yml** file.
 2. Set up the file as described in the following example.
 Note the following:
 	1. To avoid latency issues between delegate and build VMs, specify the same zone where your delegate is running in the `spec: zone:` field.
-	2. Set up `spec: account:` with your Google project Id and your JSON credentials file.
+	2. Set up `spec: account:` with your Google project ID and your JSON credentials file.
 	3. See [pool.yml Settings Reference](set-up-an-aws-vm-build-infrastructure.md#pool-yml-settings-references) below for details on specific settings.
 See also [Drone Pool](set-up-an-aws-vm-build-infrastructure.md#runner-settings-reference-advanced)) and [Google](https://docs.drone.io/runner/vm/drivers/google/) in the Drone docs.

 ##### Example pool.yaml